vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-nsxt.md

 ### Stretched vSphere Clusters Support

 Deployment on a stretched cluster is not supported by VMware, as the vSphere with Tanzu layer does not distinguish between stretched and non-stretched vSphere clusters and provisions VMs randomly across the two sites.
 As a result, vSphere with Tanzu may provision VMs in a way that does not allow enough resources to your applications, resulting in downtime.
-There is also a known issue in upstream ETCd which VMware has found can cause corruption of one or more ETCd replicas, which can result in a cluster being unable to schedule pods, requiring significant time and effort to recover.
+There is also a known issue in upstream ETCd which VMware has found can cause corruption of one or more ETCd replica.
+This can result in a cluster being unable to schedule pods, requiring significant time and effort to recover.

 ## Networking for vSphere with Tanzu

-vSphere with Tanzu can be deployed on various networking stacks, including,
+vSphere with Tanzu can be deployed using the following:

 - VMware NSX-T Data Center Networking
 - vSphere Virtual Distributed Switch (VDS) Networking with HA proxy for Load Balancing